boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 The Lego Medium Motor is to be attached to the rotary encoder using a custom designed Lego block, which attaches the encoder in the center and the motor at two points on each side.

 The Motor is then set to run at speed intervals of 20, i.e., 20, 40, 60, 80, 100.
 Between every run, the battery of the EV3 should stay fully charged.
 A run has a duration of 5 minutes per speed interval and the average RPM after the 5 minutes is the result.
+As to why the motor is tested at different intervals, this is needed to show whether by increasing the motor speed shows a linear or exponetial growth.

 #### Torque